KQM-git/TCL/docs/evidence/general-mechanics/gacha.md

 **Significance:** fixing misconceptions that soft pity is 75/65, allowing players to save their primogems more effectively

-## Estimated 5-Star pulls for weapons/characters
+## Estimated 5-Star Pulls for Weapons/Characters

 **By:** KBphan\#0001
 **Added:** <Version date="2021-04-19" />